so? where's the ai apocalypse

 Anonymous

-how would animation not be set free by widespread ai? imagine, the genius, fuck the world leader they clearly have noooo idea of a positive vision through restriction/control.
+how would animation not be set free by widespread ai? imagine, the genius, frick the world leader they clearly have noooo idea of a positive vision through restriction/control.

 Anonymous